 - Open your enemy object, objEnemy1 and open the collision event with the player lazer.

 Look at the code where you are checking if the enemies health has reached zero.

 Place the following statement inside that if condition.

 part_particles_create(global.P_System, x, y, global.Particle1, 50); //from the Particle System create a Particle 1 at the x and y co-ordinates of the enemy ship //50 times

 See line 14 in the above example above

-- On a Room End event for the player add this code:
+- Create an Room End event on the player object, objPlayer.

 // This is to clean up the particles out of system memory when the game ends part_type_destroy(global.Particle1); part_system_destroy(global.P_System);